 UGA does not restrict one sex to a certain classification.
 Notification of all job opportunities is made available to all employees, regardless of sex, and all employees are encouraged to apply, regardless of sex.
 Both male and female employees within a job class have equal access to any training programs.
 Violations of the UGA policy on sexual harassment will be treated as a form of discrimination subject to the same level of vigilance, enforcement, and sanction as other forms of discrimination.

-Sexual harassment policy is currently administered by the Equal Opportunity Office and may be reviewed at Non-Discrimination and Anti-Harassment (NDAH) Policy
+Sexual harassment policy is currently administered by the Equal Opportunity Office and may be reviewed on the Equal Opportunity website.

 The Title VII and Title IX Officer of the UGA is the Director of the Equal Opportunity Office, E. Janyce Dawkins.
 Inquiries regarding this sex discrimination policy should be directed to the office of the undersigned at the address and telephone number below.